RoslawSzaybo/bosons_on_lattice/InfiniteU/results/fidelity_susceptibility/README.md

 			if the last dy/dx is more than 0.3 * (dy/dx [0]) away from linear fit then
 		it's not linear.
 And for the fidelity suscpetibility use the value of y[0].

+- 0.3 is just an arbitrary value.
+It would be good to find something better.